AkibHossainOmi/CoupleCart/README.md

-# CoupleCart
+# FamilyCart

-CoupleCart is a user-friendly Android app designed to simplify shopping for couples and families.
+FamilyCart is a user-friendly Android app designed to simplify shopping for couples and families.
 It allows users to collaboratively manage shopping lists, track expenses, and stay within their monthly budget.

 ## Features